 This article is not about sociopaths per se but about surviving the harm they cause.

 Many sociopaths wreak havoc in a covert way so that their underlying condition remains hidden for years.
 They can possess a superficial charm, and this diverts attention from disturbing aspects of their nature.

 The following case history illustrates how people can be systematically targeted until they feel they can barely trust their own sense of reality – what we call “gaslighting”.
-Sociopathic abuse is targeted abuse.
+Sociopathic abuse is targeted for abuse.
 It can wreck lives.
-Victims can become survivors but at huge cost.
+Victims can become survivors but at a huge cost.